libra/website/docs/reference/glossary.md

 ### LibraBFT

-* LibraBFT is the Libra protocol's BFT consensus algorithm
+* LibraBFT is the Libra protocol's BFT consensus algorithm.
 * LibraBFT is based on HotStuff.

 ### Libra Blockchain